Are Ceramic or Clay Custom Poker Chips Better?

 | Mixed cash + tournament room | Cash tables: clay | Tournament: ceramic |

 Some operators order both: clay for cash where feel is king, ceramic for tournament inventory where volume and print longevity matter.
-That is a feature, not indecision.
+That is a feature, not indecision — see mixing clay and ceramic poker chips for when a split order makes sense.

 Common Myths Worth Clearing Up